s-gibson/ASA-NFL-book/README.md

 Ch.
 2: How many fantasy points are scored per actual point?

 Ch.
 3.1: How do fantasy points vary with spread?

+Ch.
+4: How do players share positional fantasy production?